skickar/ESP8266_Router_Honeypot/README.md

 A NAT router with an FTP honeypot using a canarytoken

 Requirements:

 Wi-Fi network with internet to connect the ESP.

 Arduino IDE with the following URL added under Preferences -> Additional board manager URL's: http://arduino.esp8266.com/stable/package_esp8266com_index.json

-ESP8266 boards added in Arduino IDE by going to Tools -> Boards -> Boards Manager, and install ESP8266 by ESP8266 Community SPcanary library installed in Arduino IDE by going to Sketch -> Include Library -> Manage Libraries and installing "ESPcanary" by Dan Hoover
+ESP8266 boards added in Arduino IDE by going to Tools -> Boards -> Boards Manager, and install ESP8266 by ESP8266 Community

+ESPcanary library installed in Arduino IDE by going to Sketch -> Include Library -> Manage Libraries and installing "ESPcanary" by Dan Hoover

 Setup:

 Git clone or download the ZIP file from this GitHub repo and open the ESP8266_Router_Honeypot.ino sketch in Arduino IDE.
 Replace the variables below with the Wi-Fi network information:

 #define STASSID "Your_Wifi_Network_Name" // set the SSID (name) of the Wi-Fi network the ESP8266 will connect to for internet

 #define STAPSK  "Your_Wifi_Network_Password" // set the password of the Wi-Fi network the ESP8266 will connect to for internet

 #define NEWSSID  "honeypot_Wifi_Name" // set the name (SSID) of the Wi-Fi network the ESP8266 will create

 #define NEWPASS  "honeypot_Wifi_Password" // set the password of the Wi-Fi network the ESP8266 will create

 Next, got to Canarytokens.org and create a "Web bug" token.
 Copy the URL and paste it in the part of the code below, while setting the username and password for the honeypot FTP server: